 Shooting Now 'Contained' At High School Near Houston; Injuries Confirmed

 A shooting was reported at a high school near Houston on Friday morning, with local media reporting that a gunman entered Santa Fe High School and began firing.
 The school was put on lockdown, but the situation is now "contained," officials say.
+Several witnesses said the attacker was armed with a shotgun.

 The Santa Fe Independent School District issued an update stating: